 From my experience having lived in Berlin, Germany before and after 9/11 and spending time in Europe, there is an appreciation of the past and generally a more leisurely daily pace, but I can’t say people are any more spiritual across the pond.
 I have yet to visit India or Asia to gain more first-hand understanding of Eastern spiritual traditions and their currency in that part of the globe, but look forward to at some point — hopefully soon.

 So here we are now in the Internet age, and for all of us living in countries that are fortunate to have relatively unrestricted access, we can share and discover a wealth of knowledge about all things spiritual.
 And it is certainly my deepest hope, that maybe for some greater concentration of people in the near future, there will be a quantum shift, possibly with the aid of external, even “other-worldly” technology or galactic influence, or possibly on a more subtle level, where we shift toward a seemingly utopian “post-Fall” evolutionary dimension.

-I feel the urge now more than ever to find answers to my quest since my wife and I are in the process of raising children.
+I feel the urge now more than ever to find answers to my quest, since my wife and I are in the process of raising children.
 I know it’s hard for humanity to envision a world where we are not limited by dense, physical bodies.
 Most people seem satisfied to return back to such a place after passing through the mystery of death!
-As if that’s the way it has always been and will always be.

 I try to imagine what would daily life be like here if we were somehow able to undertake some sort of mass ascension?

 What could the inhabitants of such a world create and manifest?
 Sometimes It feels so close, and sometimes so far away.
 Is it really just a matter of loving everyone unconditionally, all the time?
 Let’s see if we can make it a reality.